roman-milk/roman-milk.github.io/jessicas-change-management.md

  His sudden appearance startled me so much that I instantly straightened up and froze on the spot.
 Letting the skirt and banana go, my black leather skirt slid down and covered my bare pussy.
 Fortunately, my cunt enjoyed the hard fruit so much that it gripped it tightly, refusing to let it go.

  Only seconds later, Stephen brushed past D-Rod and stepped inside the kitchen.
 He shortly greeted me before turning his attention to the coffee machine.
-Report_Story #2